Academic mentoring can be a fantastic tool for journal editors and early career researchers (ECRs) alike.

 Whether you’re looking to foster meaningful connections across research communities, develop your own understanding and skills, or build a professional network, academic mentoring could be the answer.

 In this post, we’re sharing the benefits of academic mentoring, along with tips from the experts who got involved with our #TFMentoring Twitter chat.
-Don’t forget to take a look at our first Food for Thought poster, inspired by a lunchtime meeting between a journal editor and an ECR working in the same field.

 How can academic mentoring help you?

 For a journal editor, becoming an academic mentor could help you to:

 - Understand the challenges faced by academics early on in their career

 - Support the development of an ECR by sharing your own knowledge and experience